NWMCWC

 Your EOI must address:

-• How it will benefit the community
+• How it would benefit the community

 • Any relevant experience